vgrichina/nearfs/README.md

 ### Directory listing

-If directory is requested and it has no `index.html` – HTML with it's contents is returned.
+If directory is requested and it has no `index.html` – HTML with its contents is returned.

 Otherwise `index.html` is served.